metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 I have to review why the Ravens defense was unable to pressure Mahomes after the first quarter.

 Chiefs should have covered.
 But two lucky heaves by Lamar Jackson kept the Ravens within one score.
 Goddammit.
+Ravens are a team with fight though.